 The fee for Zone Team athletes is $560 – plus roughly $30-$40 spending money per day for meals, snacks, and incidentals.
 Should athletes have food allergies or any condition causing difficulty eating certain types of food, you are asked to clearly communicate that on the application form.

 2019 ZONE TEAM APPLICATION PROCESS

-Please submit the online application and mail the check for $560 along with the required support materials (Release and Consent forms, Code of Conduct form, and NCS Team Travel Policy) by Friday, July 5, 2019.
+Please submit the online application and mail the check for $560 along with the required support materials (Release and Consent forms, Code of Conduct form, and NCS Team Travel Policy) ASAP.
 Check and support materials should be sent to: Amy Faulk, 413 Kenilworth Road, Statesville, NC 28677-3107.

 Completed applications along with checks and support materials will be accepted until 10:00 am on Saturday, July 13 for 11-14 athletes and until 10:00 am on Saturday, July 20 for 15-18 athletes at their respective NCS Championship Meets.
-However, due to the complexity of the selection process, applicants are strongly urged to get the applications in by July 5 or earlier, if possible.
+However, due to the complexity of the selection process, applicants are strongly urged to get the applications in earlier, if possible.

 ZONE TEAM SELECTION POLICY

 For the 2019 Southern Zone Championship, 16 athletes (8 males and 8 females) will be selected in each age group—11-12; 13-14 and 15-18—to represent North Carolina Swimming.
 Since no athlete can compete who has achieved USA Swimming Junior National qualifying times, the closer an athlete is to those qualifying times, the better he or she can expect to do in the competition.
 For details, view the selection policy below.